The System & FAQs

 • 8.
 You were drinking alcohol and then drove your car home.
 Please just use a taxi if you are drinking.

 • 9.
-You started or were involved in a fight.
+You started an argument or fight.
+Or you were involved in the argument or fight.

-• 10.
-You are known for doing any of the things listed above at other clubs/places.
+• 17.
+You are known for doing any of the things listed above at other clubs or places.

 • Etc.